hargoniX/bachelor/thesis/thesis.typ

 1. PCI device discovery and setup
 2. Configuration of the actual device
 3. Sending and receiving packets
-In the following chapter, we aim to give an overview of these three sections with a particular focus on the third one, as this is our main verification concern.
+In the following chapter, we aim to give an overview of the first two phases.
+The third one will be discussed in detail in @mix, as it is the main verification target.

 A normal driver would initially have to look for the device on its own.
 However, as we are on L4, the IO server instead searches for these devices and presents them